Dynamical induced quark spin polarization by magnetic field at the early stage of heavy-ion collisions: The Strategy for numerical calculation

 Where the local equilibrium distribution function $f_{eq}=1/(e^{(\epsilon-\mu)/T}+1)$ should be determined self-consistently at any space-time point during the evolution, herein the effective local equilibrium parameters $T(t,\mathbf{x})$ and $\mu(t,\mathbf{x})$ can be fixed by the matching conditions for the energy density and number density, i.e $e_{eq}=e$ and $n_{eq}=n$.

-The induced electric and magnetic fields have been neglected when solving the distribution function by Eq.(\ref{eq:ckt-num}).
-This is also consistent with the previous works\cite{Voronyuk:2011jd,Zakharov:2014dia,Wang:2021oqq}, These works show us that the induced magnetic field is negligible compared to the external magnetic field at the early stage in heavy-ion collisions.
-Then when numerically solving the chiral transport equation Eq.(\ref{eq:ckt-num}), the contributions of the induced electric and magnetic fields will be ignored.

 For the rest of the paper we will focus on the case of impact parameter $b=8.87\rm\, fm$ corresponding roughly to $20-50\%$ centrality class.
 One should notice that the external electric and magnetic fields are controlled by the impact parameter by fixing the center of the projectile and target on the coordinates $(-b/2,0,0)$ and $(b/2,0,0)$ respectively at the time $t=0\rm\, fm$.
 We use a spatial volume of $31\times 31\times 81\rm\,fm^3$ with grid size $(dx,dy,dz)=(0.8,0.8,0.035)$ fm and a finite time step $\Delta t= 0.002\rm\,fm/c$ when we solve the kinetic equations Eq.(\ref{eq:ckt-num}) and Maxwell equations Eq.(\ref{eq:meint}), while the momentum volume is set to be $26\times 26\times 26\rm\,fm^{-3}$ with grid size $(dp_x,dp_y,dp_z)=(2, 2, 2)\rm\,fm^{-1}$.
 In our numerical simulations, the total number of quarks and the total energy are nearly conserved between the start time $0.1$fm and the end time $0.6$fm with a very small change.
+One key point to note is that in our calculations, we omit all quantum corrections introduced by Berry terms in the equations of motion (Eq.\ref{eq:eom}) to avoid the divergence of the Berry curvature in the small momentum regime.
+This omission occurs when the condition $|q_{i}\mathbf{b}_{\chi}\cdot\mathbf{B}|>0.5$ is satisfied.
+Under these circumstances, which correspond to quarks with low momentum, these quarks exhibit behavior akin to that of classical particles.